Genez-io/genezio-landing-page/content/posts/neon-postgres.md

 - Neon Pro Plan users also have access to autoscaling.

-All these features are optimized for applications which are based on a serverless infrastructure.
-As such, genezio’s serverless deployment is well suited for working with any Neon Postgres database.
+All these features are optimized for applications that are based on a serverless infrastructure.
+As such, genezio’s serverless deployment is well-suited for working with any Neon Postgres database.

 # Connect your backend to Neon Postgres

-In this tutorial you will learn how to create a simple genezio project and integrate it with a Postgres database using Neon.
+In this tutorial, you will learn how to create a simple genezio project and integrate it with a Postgres database using Neon.

 ## Prerequisites